 Randy Valdes Cinematographer

-Randy studied photography, cinematography and film technology at Full Sail University in Winter Park in 2005 but, like all creative fields, the education for a director of photography is always ongoing.
-His professional philosophy is to always stay versed on the latest filmmaking advances available to cinematographers in order to better build on techniques and creative approaches that have effectively moved audiences since the birth of cinematography.
-Perhaps the latest example of this is the emergence of virtual production which has converged breakthroughs in LED display technology, video gaming computing and digital cinematography—a development Randy has relished as a virtual production director of photography because of the new possibilities for groundbreaking visuals both for narrative content and for commercial productions, and the increased opportunities to develop divergent skills and new collaborations that has come with the new virtual production workflow.
+I studied photography, cinematography and film technology formally at Full Sail University in 2005 but, like all creative and technical fields, the education for a director of photography is always ongoing.
+My professional aspiration is to always stay versed on the latest filmmaking advances available to cinematographers in order to better build on techniques and creative approaches that have effectively moved audiences since the birth of cinematography.
+Perhaps the latest example of this is the emergence of virtual production which has converged breakthroughs in LED display technology, video gaming computing and digital cinematography—a development I’m excited about as a virtual production director of photography because of the new possibilities for groundbreaking visuals in both narrative projects and commercial productions, and the increased opportunities that have come with the virtual production workflow to develop divergent skills and multidisciplinary collaborations.

-His commercial director of photography credits cover a long list of high-profile clients and brands.
-On the narrative and feature documentary side, his cinematography credits cover a wide array of genres and platforms.
-And Randy has also been the director of photography on music videos for all major labels like Sony Music and Universal Music Group.
-The diversity of content in his director of photography reel is representative of a willingness to adapt to different styles and circumstances to best serve the director’s and clients’ specific goals, as well as an insatiable curiosity for branching out and experimenting with the medium.
+On the narrative and feature documentary side, my cinematography credits also cover a varied number of genres and platforms.
+And I have also been the director of photography on music videos for several major labels like Sony Music and Universal Music Group.
+I think the diversity of content and genres in my director of photography reel is representative of a willingness to adapt to different styles and circumstances to best serve the project; as well as an insatiable curiosity for branching out and experimenting with the medium.